Earl Strom: Controversies

 Strom's first notable incident since returning to the league that received attention by the NBA front office was during the 1974–75 NBA season.
 Strom officiated a game in Seattle and inadvertently pushed a woman who approached him at the scorer's table at the conclusion of the game.
 Seattle SuperSonics guard Fred Brown pushed Strom into the crowd as retaliation for what he had done to the woman.
 Bill Russell, who was coaching the SuperSonics at the time and referee Hugh Evans separated Strom and Brown from a further altercation.
-Strom originally was going to be suspended six games by commissioner J. Walter Kennedy, but was changed to a $600 fine.
+Strom originally was going to be suspended six games by commissioner J. Walter Kennedy, but that was changed to a $600 fine.
 Strom went to the referees union to appeal the fine based on the notion that he was trying to defend himself.
 The union did not follow through with the appeal, but the fine was rescinded a year later by new commissioner Larry O'Brien and Strom was reimbursed his fine payment.

 Strom was officiating an NBA game during the mid-1970s between the Philadelphia 76ers and New Jersey Nets with Dick Bavetta as his partner for that game.
 The game was close at the end and Earl made a last-second call against the Nets, ending the game with a win for Sixers.
 Suddenly Dick Bavetta ran across floor to the scorer's table, saying, "No!
 No!
 I got a push off against McGinnis!"
 Strom then challenged Bavetta, "Are you overruling my call?
 I got pushing off right here!"
 Bavetta insisted, which reversed Strom's call and the Nets wound up with the victory.
 With the game over, players were walking to their respective locker rooms when the door to the referees' locker room flew open and Dick Bavetta came staggering out.
 His uniform was ripped and he was wearing a big welt over his eye, running to get away from Strom.
 Strom stepped out into the hallway and hollered after Bavetta, "You'll take another one of my fucking calls again, right, you motherfucker?"
 Strom was later fined for the incident.

 Strom was suspended from working any further games in the 1976 NBA Finals between the Boston Celtics and Phoenix Suns after Game 2 because the Suns had complained about the foul disparity of the first two games in the series.
 In the first two games, the Celtics attempted 58 free throws while the Suns had 44.